 - No obstruction – requirement for minimum widths of footway to remain available for pedestrian traffic

 - Smoke free seating – requirement to make reasonable provision for smoke-free seating

 Any licence applications will need to meet these conditions, and other conditions detailed in the Burnley Borough Council Guidance and Conditions document which applicants are strongly recommended to familiarise themselves with and take account of in making their application.

-The charge for Pavement Licence applications concerning premises within the Burnley Borough is £25 (unless exempt as below).
+The charge for Pavement Licence applications concerning premises within the Burnley Borough is £100.
 Proof of payment is required as part of the application.
 Details of how to pay can be found on the last page of the Application Form.

 Applications must be made by email using the following email address: firstname.lastname@example.org.

 2. A detailed plan to show the area for which the licence is sought and its relationship to adjacent buildings and features.
 The plan should be a metric scale of 1:50 or 1:100 and the main dimensions should be clearly stated.
 It should show the layout of the area sought including details of where the furniture will be placed.
 Where the application relies on Lancashire County Council traffic regulation orders for prohibition of waiting/loading and/or driving, so that alternative safe provision for pedestrians can be made in the carriageway, the application should include a copy of the legal order, a dimensioned plan showing the layout of signs and barriers, and the specification of the signs and barriers proposed;

 3. Literature/details/photographs of the furniture/equipment to be used;

 4. Proof of payment of the £100 fee (unless exempt);